 I remember as a girl my aunt had a lemon tree in her yard, and we would make lemonade from the fruit.
 I could never understand why that lemonade tasted less tart than I was used to.
 Turns out, that was a Meyer lemon tree.

-Meyer lemons are a cousin to regular lemons, just sweeter and less acidic.
+According to that great purveyor of knowledge, Wikipedia, Meyer lemons are a cousin to regular lemons, just sweeter and less acidic.
 Brought to the US from China in the early 20th century, these lemons bring a more nuanced flavor than their usual counterparts…think lemon tartness tempered with floral and bergamot notes.

 While regular lemons are available year-round, Meyer lemons only show up in the US from mid Winter to early Spring.
 When I see them in the market, I toss 2 or 3 into my shopping bag to use in baking.